|What movement disorders are treated at The Parkinson's Institute?|

 The initial appointment is usually two hours long.
 This includes check in as well as your visit with the doctor.
 The follow-up appointments are scheduled based on patient need and average 30 minutes.

-Please bring your insurance cards, new patient packet, and any additional medical records you have that have not yet been forwarded to our office.
+Please bring your insurance cards, new patient package, and any additional medical records you have that have not yet been forwarded to our office.

 |Are there any special preparations I need to make for my appointment?|